The 8 Best Telematics Companies in 2025

 quartix replay route feature displaying a route previously taken by a driver/vehicle on a map

-The Route map in Quartix lets you easily see routes previously taken by drivers within a specified time period - Source: Expert Market
+The Route map in Quartix lets you easily see routes previously taken by drivers within a specified time period.
+Source: Expert Market

-What's New for Quartix?
-Summer 2025
+What's new for Quartix?
+Fall 2025

-8. Spireon: Best Telematics Provider for Mixed Fleets
+7. Spireon: Best Telematics Provider for Mixed Fleets

 spireon logo